kelsey-ek/Rehosting_Guide_A-Z/reference_guides/license_request/README.md

-#Binary requests must be handled by the TmaxSoft Licensing team internally.
+#License requests must be handled by the TmaxSoft Licensing team internally.

 It is the responsibility of the TmaxSoft Project Manager to delegate this portion of the project.